GianelliL/my_CodePath_prework_GL/README.md

 Make a list of your favorite 3-5 applications and identify 2-3 features that make them your favorite app.
 Its okay if features repeat on different apps
 App: Youtube
-Adjusting video speed.
+Adjusting video speed,
 Miniplayer
 App: Pinterest
-Collages
+Collages,
 Boards
 App: Slack
-Huddles
+Huddles,
 Catch-Up

 Think of an app idea that you would like to build.
 It can be a new idea or an improvement on an existing app.